bebiksior/EvenBetter/README.md

 4. Done! 🎉

 ## Changelog
+- v1.12: http://ssrf.cvssadvisor.com/ integration!
+Type `$ssrfinstance` in Replay tab within the request body and it will automatically be replaced with the URL of your new SSRF instance!
+Also, a window with requests history to this instance will open up.
 - v1.11: Sidebar state is now saved in the localStorage!
 - v1.1: Implemented colors for HTTP History rows!
 If your HTTP request includes the parameter `_color=red`, its background will now be set to red. (it also supports other colors :D)
 - v1.1: Resolved the Caido UI issue preventing scrolling in the Filters tab.